-Penalty Notices are fines of £60/£120 given to parents of school age children who are out of school without permission from the Headteacher.
+Penalty Notices are fines of £60/£120 given to parents of school-age children who are out of school without permission from the Headteacher.
 Penalty Notices can be issued to both parents of a child.
 Penalty Notices can also be issued to each child in the family.
-Penalty Notices can be used by the school in any the follows instances:
+Penalty Notices can be used by the school in any of the following instances:

 A fine can be issued to parents taking their child out of school for a family holiday of 10 days or more where the school have not agreed to the holiday.

 A fine may be issued to parents of pupils stopped more than once on a truancy sweep if the pupil has absence as listed on this page